 The capricious evolution of formal wear has resulted in strangely incompatible customs for men and women.
 A well-dressed man is wearing at least three layers of clothing, including a long-sleeved shirt and a jacket, while a formally-dressed woman most likely has bare shoulders, arms, and ankles.
 It’s true that there’s a classic elegance to men’s tuxedos, but that elegance comes at the cost of any degree of comfort.
 When you’re planning your wedding party’s outfits, know you don’t need to limit yourself to the tuxedo.
-Here are a few alternatives to those layers of rented polyester:
+Here are a few alternatives to a wedding tuxedo to expand your horizons.

 Even if you don’t have a Scottish heritage, the right combination of a kilt with a tux-and-tails can be absolutely stunning.
-Let your groomsmen experience just how freeing and limiting wearing a skirt can be–your bridesmaids will thank you for providing them with that insight.
+Let your groomsmen experience just how freeing and limiting wearing a skirt can be.
+Trust me, your bridesmaids will thank you for providing them with that insight.
 Your groomsmen can dull any embarrassment they might have with flasks of Scottish whiskey tucked into the sporran, the pouch worn on the front of the kilt.

 Shirts and Suspenders